EDUCATORS FOR FAIR CONSIDERATION (E4FC)

 OVERVIEW AND ELIGIBILITY

-E4FC's New American Scholars Program provides financial awards and support services to low-income immigrant undergraduate and graduate students who live or attend school in the San Francisco Bay Area.
-We provide scholarships of up to $5,000 to cover tuition and other expenses.
-Scholars are selected for their academic excellence, financial need, community impact, and potential contribution to the E4FC community.
-Scholars are expected to participate in E4FC programming, events, and activities for the year.
+E4FC's New American Scholars Program provides financial awards to low-income immigrant college and graduate students who live and/or attend school in the San Francisco Bay Area.
+We provide scholarships of up to $7,000 to cover tuition and other expenses.
+Scholars are selected for their academic excellence, financial need, and community impact; they are also expected to maintain a minimum GPA (2.8 for college students and 3.0 for graduate students), and participate in ongoing E4FC programming, events, and activities throughout the year.

 • Foreign-born